zzzyq/Operating-Systems-Three-Easy-Pieces-Homework/HW-CPU-Intro/Answers.md

 # Answers
 1. The CPU utilization should be 100%.
 There are two processes and each of them will take 100% CPU usage.
-They are executed in other and there is no time gap between these two processes.
+They are executed in order and there is no time gap between these two processes.
 ```
 Time     PID: 0     PID: 1        CPU        IOs
   1     RUN:cpu      READY          1